 Consists of capital instruments that combine the features of debt and equity in that they are structured as debt instruments, but exhibit some of the loss absorption and funding flexibility features of equity.
 There are a number of criteria that capital instruments must meet for inclusion in Tier 2 capital resources as set down by APRA.
-Tier 2 capital generally comprises a reserve for credit losses.
+Tier 2 capital consists of a reserve for credit losses and subordinated term debt.